 Cats Protection believes that having your cat neutered is an essential part of responsible cat ownership.
 Neutering is a surgical procedure which prevents female cats becoming pregnant and male cats making females pregnant.
 Just like humans, cats begin puberty at various ages, but it's sometimes a surprise to owners of cats that this can be as young as four months of age.
-Would you believe, one cat and its offspring can potentially be responsible for producing 20,000 kittens within 5 years!
+Would you believe, a female cat can give birth to up to 18 kittens a year!

 So what does neutering entail?